vedant-0789/Veritas-AI/docs/ENHANCEMENTS.md

-# Veritas-AI Improvements Summary
+# Veritas-AI Technical Enhancements & Changelog

-This document summarizes all the improvements made to enhance the deepfake detection system for the Google Hackathon final round.
+This document summarizes the technical advancements and optimizations implemented in the Veritas-AI detection engine.

 ## 🎯 Key Improvements